-83. Dan Darnell, a Senior Director of Product Marketing at Baynote, similarly described collaborative filtering as directed to solving problems specific to the internet:
+87. Dan Darnell, a Senior Director of Product Marketing at Baynote, similarly described collaborative filtering as directed to solving problems specific to the internet:

 In its simplest form, collaborative filtering really works when data from multiple sources comes together and is sorted into categories.
 It is a must these days for any e-commerce site striving to deliver a basic level of website personalization.
-52
+51

-84. Academics have recognized that the development of collaborative filtering recommendation systems is directly tied to and an outgrowth of information overload problems created by and unique to the internet.
+88. Academics have recognized that the development of collaborative filtering recommendation systems is directly tied to and an outgrowth of information overload problems created by and unique to the internet.

 The challenge of finding the needed information from the web has led to the development of a number of recommender systems, which typically watch the user navigation behavior as a sequence of pages and suggest another set of web pages, products and other information besides the actual information.
-With the exponential growth of the web, the study of modeling and predicting a user's access on the web has become crucial to the researchers and portal developers.53
+With the exponential growth of the web, the study of modeling and predicting a user's access on the web has become crucial to the researchers and portal developers.
+52

 To overcome this so called "information overload" problem, in the mid-1990s researchers started to investigate recommender systems.
-A recommender system (RS) uses knowledge about your preferences (and those of others) to recommend items you are likely to enjoy.
-Users can offer feedback on items they are familiar with for example, and the recommender system uses the information to predict their preference for yet unseen items and subsequently recommends items with the highest predicted relevance.
-54
+A recommender system (RS) uses knowledge about your preferences (and those of others) to

-51 Zhiyuan Liu & Maosong Sun, Asymmetrical Query Recommendation Method Based on Bipartite Network Resource Allocation, in PROC.
+50 Zhiyuan Liu & Maosong Sun, Asymmetrical Query Recommendation Method Based on Bipartite Network Resource Allocation, in PROC.
 OF WWW'08 1049 (2008).